Open-Source-Community/Get-To-Docker-24/Session 2/README.md

 - Dockerfile start from a parent image or "base image".
 - It's a Docker image that your image is based on.
-- We choose the base image dependingon the tools we need to have.
+- We choose the base image depending on the tools we need to have.
   - For example here we need a base image that has `npm` installed, `npm` is a package manager for JavaScript and it installs most Node.js libraries.

 - Dockerfile consists of instructions and arguments, we will look at some of these instructions as we go on building our server.